 When should I tell my insurance company about modifications?

-We would suggest that you check with your insurance company before making any alterations to your car as it could increase your premiums.
-Adding a shiny, new spoiler could ramp up your policy by more than you bargained for!
+We would suggest that you check with your insurance company before making any alterations to your car as it could increase your premiums or change your terms.
+Adding a shiny, new spoiler could ramp up your premium by more than you bargained for!
 We're not saying it's going to be extortionate... but it could end up costing you more than it's worth!
 Even worse, it could make the risk unacceptable to your insurer meaning you may have to seek alternative cover elsewhere!

 Not only this, but if you fail to notify your insurer of any changes you have made that aren't factory standard, they could also consider this as fraudulent activity and therefore invalidate your cover, along with any claims you try to make at the time.
 Is all that worth it for an extra bit of kit on your car?